-^{}MAT 1313 or higher or any laboratory science.
-BOT 1433 may be substituted.
+\MAT 1313 or higher or any natural science course with a lab. \\BOT 1433 may be substituted.

 GOLF/RECREATIONAL TURF MANAGEMENT TECHNOLOGY 7025

 The Golf/Recreation Turf Management Technology program is designed to prepare individuals to establish, maintain, and manage grassed areas (turf) for golf/recreational and other purposes.
 The curriculum includes instruction in business management, design, turf grass management, irrigation, and operation/maintenance of equipment and machinery.